 “NSW” means the State of New South Wales.

-“NSW Driver Licence Card” means a physical plastic driver licence card issued by RMS.
+“NSW Driver Licence Card” means a physical plastic driver licence card issued by Transport for NSW.

 “Police Officer” means a member of the NSW Police Force holding a position which is designated under the Police Act 1990 as a position to be held by a police officer.